-We are developing a lyophilized (freeze-dried) dosage form of our KL4 surfactant that is stored as a powder and resuspended to liquid form prior to use with the objective of improving ease of use for healthcare practitioners, as well as potentially to prolong shelf life and eliminate the need for cold-chain storage.
-We are engaged in a technology transfer of our lyophilized KL4 surfactant manufacturing process to a contract manufacturing organization (CMO) that has expertise in lyophilized products, and we expect that it will manufacture drug product for use in our preclinical and clinical development activities.
-This development plan is intended initially to support the use of our lyophilized KL4 surfactant in our AEROSURF development program.
-We are also assessing a potential development plan intended to gain marketing authorization for SURFAXIN LSTM, a lyophilized dosage form of SURFAXIN, in the U.S. and potentially in other major markets.
+We are developing a lyophilized (freeze-dried) dosage form of our KL4 surfactant that can be stored as a powder and resuspended to liquid form prior to use, with the objective of improving ease of use for healthcare practitioners, as well as potentially prolonging shelf life and eliminating the need for cold-chain storage.
+This lyophilized dosage form is intended initially to be used in our AEROSURF development program.
+We completed a technology transfer of our lyophilized surfactant manufacturing process to DSM Pharmaceuticals, Inc. (DSM), our contract manufacturer with expertise in lyophilized products.
+DSM has manufactured an supply of clinical drug product needed for the initial phase of our phase 2 program and will manufacture the clinical drug supply needed to complete our phase 2 clinical program.
+We also recently entered into a development agreement with DSM for the further development of this lyophilized KL4 surfactant, potentially for our AEROSURF phase 3 program and, if approved, commercial supply.